-Collect your food scraps each day into our 1/2 gallon buckets.
+Collect your food scraps each day into our 1 gallon baskets with bags.
 At the end of the day move them into the 5 gallon buckets provided by us.

 On your assigned pickup day, put your bucket outside for us to come and pick it up, and we will replace it with a clean bucket.

 We take care of composting it properly so you don’t have to.
 Upon request we will provide compost back to our customers.

 Breads, grains, seeds